Venue Feature: The Barns at Wesleyan Hills

 Hotels Near The Barns at Wesleyan Hills

 Naturally, you may be wondering about hotel options for yourselves and your guests when getting married at The Barns.
-Here are some local options with estimated rates:
+Here are some, all within 15 minutes:

-- Inn at Middletown (Middletown, CT): With rooms starting at around $215/night, this popular hotel is located right off of route 9 in downtown Middletown.
-It’s less than a 10-minute drive to The Barns.
+- Inn at Middletown (Middletown, CT): With rooms starting at around $215/night, it’s a very popular getting ready hotel for weddings in the area.

-- The Spirit of 76 House (Higganum, CT): A nearby bed and breakfast, this establishment requires a two-night stay starting at about $120/night.
-It’s within 15 minutes of The Barns.
+- The Spirit of 76 House (Higganum, CT): A bed and breakfast requiring a two-night stay and starts at about $120/night.

-- Courtyard by Marriott Hartford Cromwell (Cromwell, CT): This one is located right off of route 3 (which parallels route 9).
-It’s about 15 minutes away from The Barns, assuming ideal traffic conditions.
-Rooms run from about $160/night.
+- Courtyard by Marriott Hartford Cromwell (Cromwell, CT): Rooms run from about $160/night.

-- Fairfield Wallingford Meriden (Wallingford, CT): Almost right next door to the Wallingford Marriott, this hotel has rooms starting around $140/night.
+- Fairfield (Wallingford, CT): Next door to the Wallingford Marriott, this hotel has rooms starting around $140/night.

-- Homewood Suites by Hilton Wallingford-Meriden (Wallingford, CT): Another great chain offering, this hotel is the third in a row, right next to the Fairfield in Wallingford.
+- Homewood Suites (Wallingford, CT): Right next to the Fairfield.
 Rooms start at about $160/night.

-- Hilton Garden Inn Wallingford/Meriden (Wallingford, CT): And yet a fourth chain hotel in this area (yes, two of them are Hiltons), this one is down the road from the Wallingford Homewood Suites.
+- Hilton Garden Inn (Wallingford, CT): Yet a fourth hotel in this area, this one is down the road from the Homewood Suites.
 Rooms start at $134/night.

-- If folks don’t mind a drive and would prefer a quieter hotel near The Barns at Wesleyan Hills, there are even more options.
-The Bevin House (East Hampton, CT), Boardman House (East Haddam, CT), and The Chester Bulkley House (Wethersfield, CT) are all bed and breakfast establishments within 25 minutes of The Barns.
+- If folks don’t mind a drive (i.e. within 25 minutes) and would prefer smaller hotels near The Barns at Wesleyan Hills: The Bevin House (East Hampton, CT), Boardman House (East Haddam, CT), and The Chester Bulkley House (Wethersfield, CT).

-Hayley and Brendon’s Spring Barns at Wesleyan Hills Wedding Day
+Spring Wedding at The Barns at Wesleyan Hills

-Back in the winter of 2020, Hayley and Brendon booked me as their wedding photographer and we had an awesome time at UConn for their engagement session.
-Then, I had the pleasure of capturing their wedding day at The Barns at Wesleyan Hills!
-Let’s check it out, shall we?
+Some time ago, Hayley and Brendon booked me as their wedding photographer and we had an awesome time at UConn for their engagement session.
+Then, I had the pleasure of capturing their wedding day at The Barns.

 - Venue: The Barns at Wesleyan Hills (Middletown, CT)